Building better relationships between parents and teachers

 View our resources on parent-teacher collaboration

 It has been proven that positive connections between parents and teachers can improve a child's academic career, social competencies and emotional well-being.
-Collaborating as partners, parents and teachers enhances communication, strengthens relationships and cultivates skills to effectively support students behaviours and learning.
+Collaborating as partners, parents and teachers enhance communication, strengthens relationships and cultivates skills to effectively support students behaviours and learning.

 Start with Communication.
 Communication between home and school.
 Like any relationship in life, communication between the parent and your child’s teacher is key.